fengxia41103/myblog/content/thoughts/irresponsible response.md

 The whole thing started one morning when I was sitting in this noodle shop eating breakfast.
 A woman walked in and ordered a fried dish.

-> Cashier girl: This disk needs wait.
+> Cashier girl: This dish needs wait.
 Woman: Oh, how long would that be?
 > Cashier girl: They just started cooking them.